flexbox/foundation-boilerplate/README.md

 foundation-boilerplate
 ======================

-### A starter front-end template for the foundation framework.
+### A starter front-end template for the Foundation framework.

 This application is lovely handcrafted with the help of [Middleman](http://middlemanapp.com).